dlodola/public/docs/about.md

 Unless otherwise stated, copyright for material on this website is retained by the author.

-Any software or code made available on this website is provisionally done so under the [GPLv3](https://www.gnu.org/licenses/gpl-3.0.html) licence.
-Attention is drawn to the *Disclaimer of Warranty*,  *Limitation of Liability*, and *Automatic Licensing of Downstream Recipients* clauses of this licence.
+Any software or code made available on this website is provisionally done so under the [GPLv3](https://www.gnu.org/licenses/gpl-3.0.html) licence. <!--Attention is drawn to the *Disclaimer of Warranty*,  *Limitation of Liability*, and *Automatic Licensing of Downstream Recipients* clauses of this licence.-->

 ## Logo